U.N. aid boat attacked off Yemen: port authority

 “There was an incident,” Lowcock told Reuters in Geneva.
 “We don’t know who’s responsible.
 We’re investigating and the incident is over.”

-Saudi Arabia, the United Arab Emirates and Sunni Muslim allies entered the war three years ago to try and drive back the Houthis, a Shi’ite group that forced a Saudi-backed government into exile in 2014.
+Saudi Arabia, the United Arab Emirates and Sunni Muslim allies entered the war three years ago to try to drive back the Houthis, a Shi’ite group that forced a Saudi-backed government into exile in 2014.

 Last month the U.S.-backed coalition said it had foiled attacks by explosives-laden speedboats deployed by the Houthis against commercial vessels, including an oil tanker, in the Red Sea, and in April a Saudi oil tanker was hit off of Hodeidah, suffering limited damage.